perlaruizaviles/farandula/farandula-java/Readme.md

 FlightConnector travelportConnector = new TravelportFlightConnector();
 ```

 The flight search is the following: A list of itineraries is needed, it must contain results for flights departing from Dallas Forth Worth airport and arriving at Charles de Gaulle airport; the flight must depart on August 8, 2017.
 The passengers who will travel are two adults and a couple of children (six and eight years old respectively).
-The preference class is the economy, and only 20 results are required to select a flight.
+The preference class is the economy, and only 20 results are required.

 All the requirements for the one way flight must be specified from the data above.
 The needed data and chosen values are the following:
 *    `from` - DFW (IATA code for Dallas-Forth Worth airport)